NooraHealth/fd-ticket-scto-plugin/README.md

 ### 3. Download and Upload the Plugin

-1. Download the plugin file (`fd-ticket.fieldplugin.zip`) from the download link above
+- Download the plugin file (`fd-ticket.fieldplugin.zip`) from the download link above

-2. **Important**: Ensure the file name doesn't contain any trailing numbers like `(1)`, `(2)` which are automatically added by your system if you already have the plugin downloaded.
+   > **Note**: Ensure the file name doesn't contain any trailing numbers like `(1)`, `(2)` which are automatically added by your system if you already have the plugin downloaded.
 Remove these and ensure the file name follows the format: `fd-ticket.fieldplugin.zip`

-3. Follow the guide at [Using field plug-ins](https://docs.surveycto.com/02-designing-forms/03-advanced-topics/06.using-field-plug-ins.html) to attach the plugin as an attachment to your form
+- Follow the guide at [Using field plug-ins](https://docs.surveycto.com/02-designing-forms/03-advanced-topics/06.using-field-plug-ins.html) to attach the plugin as an attachment to your form

 ### 4. Configure the Plugin